tannerlegvold/dotfiles/README.md

 * The `$EDITOR` environment variable should be set to your preferred text editor, thus something like `$EDITOR=micro` should be in your bash config
 * A user should put executables in `/usr/local/bin` if they are intended to be used by all users of the system, and in `~/.local/bin` if they are only intended to be used by themselves (to be clear though, this is not where package manager programs like `apt` put their stuff)
 * Similarly, `/usr/share/fonts` is the system wide place to put fonts, `~/.local/share/fonts` is the user local one
+* Similarly, `/usr/share/icons` is the system wide place to put icons, `~/.local/share/icons` is the user local one
 * Put `.desktop` files in `~/.local/share/applications`, these are files Gnome uses to make new items in the Applications menu
 * Many (most) programs these days put their config files in a directory of `~/.config`
 * On Linux, its not uncommon for rarely used directories such as `~/.local/share/fonts` to not exist on a new system, if so you'll have to make it yourself (not hard, just use `mkdir`); this may seem weird at first, but you get used to it